jj-vcs/jj/docs/testimonials.md

 &mdash; gul banana, computer programmer

+> haha, I have corrupted my cofounder and now 100% of brontosource dev is on JJ.
+> (yes, 100% is two of us)

+&mdash; kfm, (what to write here)

+> jj is genuinely the first tool since Rust that has me excited.

+&mdash; David Barsky, rust-analyzer and `tokio-rs/tracing` developer

+> Today I did some complex surgery on a legacy repo that has been committed to
+> for years by a number of individuals with varying hygienic habits. [..]
+>
+> Now, this still took me about two hours using jj.
+But at no point did I
+> seriously consider physical violence to humans or inanimate objects.
+> Everything progressed calmly and methodically.
+I was able to introspect
+> changes before I made them, and when I did screw up… `jj undo` to the
+> rescue.

+&mdash; An unknown scientist, who couldn't have done it with Git.

+> jj was my first exposure to revsets and at first I was
+> "why would I ever need that", but now after exercising that math part of my
+> brain that's been stale since high school, they're indispensable

+&mdash; Marijan Smetko, who previously only knew Git.

 ## What the developers have to say

 > I've been a FOSS contributor using Git for over 16 years, and Jujutsu